A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: A class of complexity profiles

 If a system can be divided into independent subsystems, then the complexity profile of the system as a whole can be written as the sum of complexity profiles of each of the independent subsystems.
 And if a system can be divided into $m$ subsystems that behave identically, its complexity profile will equal that of any one of the subsystems except with the scale axis stretched by a factor of $m$.
 These properties are made precise below.

 \begin{thm} Additivity of the complexity profiles of superimposed independent systems.
-Suppose two disjoint systems $A$ and $B$ are independent, i.e. $I(A;B)=0$, and let $C=A\cup B$.
+Suppose two disjoint systems $A$ and $B$ are independent, i.e. the mutual information $I(A;B)=0$, and let $C=A\cup B$.
 Consider any nested partition sequences $P^A$ of $A$ and $P^B$ of $B$.
 Then for all nested partition sequences $P^C$ that restrict to $P^A$ on $A\subset C$ and to $P^B$ on $B\subset C$,

 In other words, the complexity profiles of independent subsystems add. \end{thm}

 \begin{proof} This result follows from $P^C_i$ restricting to $P^A_i$ on $A$ and $P^B_i$ on $B$ and the fact that for any subsets $A'\subset A$, $B'\subset B$, $H(A'\cup B')=H(A')+H(B')$. \end{proof}